 In books and movies, successful spies don’t have friends, families, or hobbies—because it’s a lot easier to focus on your job when you have no personal life.

 In the real world, you have friends, a family, and hobbies.
-That makes things messy—your kids get sick, your dog needs to go to vet, someone has the meet the plumber because the water heater broke, and your parents need help around the house.
+That makes things messy—your kids get sick, your dog needs to go to the vet, someone has to meet the plumber because the water heater broke, and your parents need help around the house.

 It’s not about the thing happening—it’s about how you react.
 And how you plan ahead.

 Handling personal problems at work

 Need to handle personal problems at work?
 Here’s what to do when something goes wrong, when you’d rather be running your agency.

 Adjust your plans.
 If you’re out of commission, you need to reschedule meetings, shift deadlines, and follow up with people.
 You’re going to need to manage expectations—it’s OK to reach out now and say you’ll have a bigger update in a few days.

 Set new, reasonable goals.
 Accept that you can’t perform at your usual 100%.
 Small goals are important—you want to see regular progress.